-Creative Industries Production Manager (level 7)
+Creative Industries Production Manager EPA

+The Creative Industries Production Manager EPA is the end-point assessment for this level 7 standard.
 A production manager takes responsibility for all the organisational aspects of production schedule and/or budget.
 They may work across all genres in film, television, commercials, VFX, post-production, animation and live performance art production, in a production office, on set/stage, in a studio or on location.
 The role varies according to the part of the production process in which they work and in which genre they specialise.

 They support the realisation of the creative team’s vision with responsibility for the practicalities of running a production; the preparation of production schedules or script breakdowns, ensuring that enough time is allocated for all aspects of the production process.
 They manage the production’s resources including personnel.
 In post-production and VFX, they provide the link between production company and supplier to deliver people and resources to complete the project.
 If they specialise in production accounting, they will be responsible for the financial management of a production.